-To reinforce further the position that George Washington received the gold piece, it would be logical to conclude that if Washington was to receive the customary specimen of a proposed coinage, he would have been given the gold one rather than one of a less important metal.
+To reinforce further the position that George Washington received the gold piece, it would be logical to conclude that if Washington was to receive the conclude that it was indiced with the receive the would have been given the gold one rather than one of a less im-portant metal.
 It would have been poor public relations not to give him the most outstanding specimen.
 The fact that the patterns for cents were made in silver and gold as well as copper would indicate a purpose for making them in precious metals.
 The 13 Star pattern in gold has gentle wear on both sides The high portions of the shoulders and hair on the sides The high portions of the shoulders and hair on the obverse and of the shield and eagle's legs on the reverse show smoothness from contact with other coins or from use.
 It is most unusual for a gold piece to have wear when it could not have circulated.
 What could it circulate for?
 It did not have the correct weight for any denomination.
 It had no fineness indicated by its legend or any issuer to stand behind it.
-It is intriguing that the wear on this gold coin helps its historic importance more than if it had been uncirculated. been uncirculated
+It is intrigung that the wear on this gold coin helps its historic importance more than if it had been uncirculated been uncirculated